iwasrobbed/Swift-CheatSheet/README.md

 * Double Quote: `\"`
 * Single Quote: `\'`
 * Unicode scalar: `\u{n}` where n is between one and eight hexadecimal digits

+The built-in methods and accessors for Strings are different in Swift 1.x, 2.1+, and 3.0, and so are not covered here.

 #### Array access syntax